SMU/Mockingbird station

 The station is located 1/2 mi east of the main campus of Southern Methodist University (SMU), which is on Mockingbird Lane on the opposite side of US 75.
 SMU operates a shuttle route between the station and the campus.
 The station also serves the University Crossing neighborhood of Dallas and the Park Cities (i.e., Highland Park and University Park).
 It directly connects to the University Crossing Trail, which in turn connects to the Katy Trail, Ridgewood Trail, and SoPac Trail.

-As of May 2025, the station has the highest ridership of all Blue Line stations outside of Downtown Dallas and the highest weekend ridership of all Red Line stations outside of Downtown Dallas, with an average of 2,002 riders on weekdays, 1,600 riders on Saturdays, and 1,187 riders on Sundays.
+As of the 2025 fiscal year, the station has the highest ridership of all Blue Line stations outside of Downtown Dallas and the highest Saturday ridership of all DART rail stations outside of Downtown Dallas, with an average of 2,016 riders on weekdays, 1,755 riders on Saturdays, and 1,261 riders on Sundays.

 Mockingbird Station is a mixed-use development adjacent to the station, which contains an open-air shopping district, an Angelika Film Center, apartments, and office space.